“My co-worker gives me a headache.”

 If you’re a major or minor control freak, you’re in for a real challenge.
-No matter how strong-willed you might be, an emphasis on control will eventually lead to burnout–and splitting headaches.
+No matter how strong-willed you might be, an emphasis on the control will eventually lead to burnout–and splitting headaches.
 Not all difficulties in life can be solved by intellect or trying to control everything.
-In fact, many problems are exacerbated by controlling tendencies.
+Controlling tendencies exacerbate many problems.
 Letting go, accepting what you can and can’t control, and developing a mindfulness practice are the steps you need to take to cure your headache habit.
 (See "Do You Have a Controlling Personality?")

 5. Neck /Shoulder Tension: Burdens and Responsibilities

 Shouldering too many responsibilities is a pain in the neck.
-If you suffer from neck and shoulder tension, it’s likely that you're overly burdened.
-Rather than ask for help from others, you’re likely to do everything yourself.
+You're likely overly burdened if you suffer from neck and shoulder tension.
+Rather than ask for help from others, you’ll probably do everything yourself.
 This most often leads to neck and shoulder tightness.
-Learn to delegate, ask for support, decide what is really worth taking on, and for goodness sake, share responsibilities with others.
+Learn to delegate, ask for support, decide what is worth taking on, and for goodness' sake, share responsibilities with others.

 6. Fatigue: Resentments

 Resentment stresses your entire body and does more damage to you than the people you resent.
 Blaming others, playing the victim, reliving the events–these are the empty calories of self-expression.
 Resentments keep you from living in the moment and experiencing the benefits of being present.
 When you focus on those who wronged you, you are giving them free real estate in your head.
-Instead, try to focus on forgiveness, or at the very least, moving on.
-Strive for more fulfilling relationships, add a healthy dose of self-care, and you’ll feel years younger in no time.
+Instead, try to focus on forgiveness or, at the very least, moving on.
+Strive for more fulfilling relationships, add a healthy dose of self-care, and you’ll feel years younger.
 (See "How Wanting to be Liked Gets You Rejected.")

 7. Numbness: Trauma

-When we’re overwhelmed by an event, we tend to numb our feelings.
-This is our psyche’s way to disassociate from overpowering pain or danger.
-Traumatic events are not always life-threatening—they can result from a brush with real or imagined danger or a history of childhood abuse or neglect.
+When overwhelmed by an event, we tend to numb our feelings.
+This is our psyche’s way of disassociating from overpowering pain or danger.
+Traumatic events are not always life-threatening—they can result from a brush with real or imagined threats or a history of childhood abuse or neglect.
 Over time, if you don’t process the trauma, the memory of it gets lodged in your body.
-As a result, you deaden your feelings when vulnerable; trusting others is impossible; and true intimacy is lost.
-Any situation that makes you feel unsafe causes you great confusion; you freeze up or go blank.
-The first step toward freeing yourself from trauma is recognizing the power it has over you and asking for help.
+As a result, you deaden your feelings when vulnerable; trusting others is impossible, and true intimacy is lost.
+Any situation that makes you feel unsafe causes great confusion; you freeze up or go blank.
+The first step toward freeing yourself from trauma is recognizing its power over you and asking for help.

 8. Breathing Difficulties: Anxiety

-Breathing difficulties, a panic attack that leaves you gasping for air, a suffocating feeling when anxious.
+Breathing difficulties, a panic attack that leaves you gasping for air, and a suffocating feeling when anxious.
 These are the symptoms I’ve noticed in folks who are repressing great sadness.
-They don’t want to cry and avoid mourning heartbreaking events.
-Instead, they choose to repress sadness, move on and focus on something else.
+They don’t want to cry and avoid tragic mourning events.
+Instead, they hide sadness, move on and focus on something else.
 But restricting tears is a lot like holding your breath.
 When you finally cry, it comes gushing out; equal parts pain and relief.
 Freeing bottled-up sadness is like sucking in a dose of fresh oxygen.
 It’s refreshing and liberating!

 9. Voice & Throat Problems: Oppression

 Oppressed people are not allowed to have a voice.
 If you grew up in an oppressive atmosphere, speaking your mind or expressing your needs was dangerous.
 You also carry around a harsh inner critic.
-As a result, as an adult you tend to withhold feelings.
-When you have the impulse to speak up, you resort to your childhood tendency to silence yourself and repress your voice.
-This clash between the impulse to speak and the impulse to withhold causes much tension and often manifests in throat and voice problems.
+As a result, as an adult, you tend to withhold feelings.
+When you have the impulse to speak up, you resort to your childhood tendency to silence and repress your voice.
+This clash between the urge to speak and withhold causes tension and often manifests in throat and voice problems.
 In therapy, I’ve found that journal writing is a great way to expose your inner critic and start talking back to it.
-Also reading poetry out loud (poetry has a profound connection to the unconscious) is a way of gaining confidence in your voice.
+Also, reading poetry out loud (poetry has a profound connection to the unconscious) is a way of gaining confidence in your voice.
 Hopefully, you will soon realize you have the right to be heard.

 10. Insomnia: Loss of Self

-When you go through life-changing events–good or bad–people tend to lose sleep.
+People tend to lose sleep during life-changing events–good or bad.
 You experience anxiety when your life circumstances are in flux.
-This can happen during times of stress or times of great personal growth.
+This can happen during times of stress or times of significant personal growth.
 For me, sleeplessness is most often associated with the fear of the unknown.
-Write down your fears or, better yet, talk them out with a close friend.
-Learn to work with change, rather than repress your fear of it.
-When you work with it, you’ll be able to hit the pillow and have sweet dreams.
+Please write down your worries or, better yet, talk them out with a close friend.
+Learn to work with change rather than repress your fear of it.
+Working with it, you can hit the pillow and have sweet dreams.

 Toward a More Rewarding Way of Being

 When you take better care of your feelings, you take better care of yourself and those you love.
 You come to appreciate and value your relationships more.
-Take the time to consider how you manage your feelings and what your psychosomatic pain is trying to tell you.
-Not only will you feel happier, many studies show you might even live longer.
+Could you take the time to consider how you manage your feelings and what your psychosomatic pain is trying to tell you?
+Not only will you feel happier, but many studies also show you might live longer.